GW2ToolBelt/api-generator/README.md

 does, and a `schema` which defines the shape of the returned data.

-For further information on which functions to use in what situations, please refer to the documentation of the [DSL](src/main/kotlin/com/gw2tb/apigen/internal/dsl).
+For further information on which functions to use in what situations, please refer to the documentation of the [developer guide](docs/devguide).

 ## Implementations